Cross-checking: National Hockey League (NHL)

 The NHL defines a cross check in their Rule 59 as "The action of using the shaft of the stick between the two hands to forcefully check an opponent".
 Within the context of the NHL, the referee again decides what the severity of the cross-check was and how the penalty shall be served; the referee may impose a minor penalty, major penalty with an automatic game misconduct, or a match penalty.
 If a major penalty is assessed for the cross-check, an automatic fine of $100 is assessed as well as misconduct is imposed as well.
 A match penalty is assessed for a cross-check if the referee feels that the offender aimed to deliberately hurt or injure the opponent.
 While a major penalty is rarely assessed unless the victim is seriously injured, the nature of a cross-check, that is, using the part of the stick between two hands, means cross-checking is almost always particularly painful.
 The Commissioner may also place more fines or suspensions on the player if deemed appropriate.
+As an example, after a game between the Vancouver Canucks & Edmonton Oilers on 18 January 2025, Edmonton's Connor McDavid and Vancouver's Tyler Myers were both given a match penalty for cross-checks on an opponent.
+Days later they were suspended 3 games by the NHL.
+Each received a higher than usual penalty due to their history of suspensions and fines.

+Professional Women's Hockey League (PWHL)

+The PWHL defines a cross check in rule 60 as "The action of using the shaft of the stick between the two hands to forcefully check an opponent."
+The referee may impose a minor, major, or match penalty depending on severity of the infraction and the Hockey Operations Officer may impose additional penalties including a fine or suspension for cross checking.